spdermn02/touchportal-node-api/README.md

 Please report bugs using the github issues tab

 # Contribute
 Feel free to fork this repo and suggest pull requests.
-I cannot guarantee they will be included, but I'm definitely open to changes, ehancements, bug fixes!
+I cannot guarantee they will be included, but I'm definitely open to changes, enhancements, bug fixes!

 # Touch Portal
 If you got here, and are like "WTF is this?" it is for integrating custom functionality as a Touch Portal plugin. check out https://touch-portal.com to learn more about Touch Portal and it's amazing features and community.